 To save time – and money for accommodation – you can take the night train.
-This train leaves Bangkok in the evening and takes various stops before arriving in Chiang Mai around 8 in the next morning.
+This train leaves Bangkok in the evening and takes various stops before arriving in Chiang Mai around 8 the next morning.

 There is a limited number of single compartments that book out pretty fast.
 I actually wasn’t able to get one anymore.
 The idea to sleep with about 40 people in one large compartment freaked me out a bit.
-Finally, it turned out to be super-nice.
+Finally, it turned out to be super nice.
 Everyone gets a nice, clean bunkbed.
-As soon as you close your curtains, you can actually immerse in the privacy of your cot.
+As soon as you close your curtains, you can actually immerse yourself in the privacy of your cot.
 The rattling of the train will rock you to sleep.

 Still, I have two tips for you: If possible, choose the lower bunk.
 There’s more space, and the ride will be smoother.
 Also, you might want to bring earplugs.
 Plugs are on my list of indispensable tools and gadgets, anyway.
 Let my list of what makes my travel more comfortable inspire you.